 Five Secrets of Dribbling

-If you dribble well, you have control on the basketball court.
-You have confidence in your abilities that makes you an offensive threat.
+If you dribble well, you have control out on the basketball court.
+You don’t have to worry about dribbling the basketball because you have confidence.
+Just believing in yourself and your abilities makes you an offensive threat.

 - Keep Your Head Up.
 If you’re looking at the ball, you can’t see the big picture.
 You will miss precious opportunities to pass the ball to an open teammate.
 The more you practice dribbling with your head up, the easier it will become.